 Your doctor will determine if you are eligible to receive this treatment and explain the details.

 You may have noticed that during allergy season your eyes itch and your nose run more often.
 You may wonder if it is allergies or just another cold.
 The difference is that allergies last a lot longer than a cold and you shouldn’t get green mucus with a cold.
 But you will have to get tested by an allergist to be sure.

 Just like the cold, there is no cure for allergies.
-But allergy shots can make you feel better during fall and spring, which are the worst time for allergy sufferers.
+But allergy shots for asthma can make you feel better during fall and spring, which are the worst time for asthma sufferers.

-With asthma allergy shots, there are pros and cons and don’t forget side effects.
+With allergy shots for asthma, there are pros and cons and don’t forget side effects.
 It is in your best interest to discuss this with your doctor to see if it is right for you.

 Based on your condition and what you are allergic to, your doctor may prescribe this treatment.